e-merlin/eMERLIN_CASA_pipeline/README.md

 - python2.7

 ## Download ##
-If you have git installed, you can download the pipeline from:
+If you have git installed, you can get the pipeline using:
 `git clone https://github.com/e-merlin/CASA_eMERLIN_pipeline.git`

-If you don't have git, you can download and unzip the files from [here](https://github.com/e-merlin/CASA_eMERLIN_pipeline/archive/master.zip):
+If you don't have git, you can download and unzip the files from [here](https://github.com/e-merlin/CASA_eMERLIN_pipeline/archive/master.zip).

 ## Usage ##
 The pipeline uses a GUI interface as an input and now has a headless version.
 To run, do the following:
    * Using GUI:
    `mpicasa -n <num_cores casa> -c /path/to/pipeline/eMERLIN_CASA_pipeline.py -g`
    * With an input file (find sameple in pipeline.
-Define data location and steps to follow) `mpicasa -n <num_cores> casa -c /path/to/pipeline/eMERLIN_CASA_pipeline.py -i <input file>`
+Define data location and steps to follow)
+    `mpicasa -n <num_cores> casa -c /path/to/pipeline/eMERLIN_CASA_pipeline.py -i <input file>`

-N.b. replace num_cores with the number of cores you would like to use To run not in parallel remove `mpicasa -n num_cores`
+N.b. replace num_cores with the number of cores you would like to use.
+To run not in parallel remove `mpicasa -n num_cores`

 IMPORTANT: The pipeline will look in your data directory for a ms or mms with the prefix defined in inputs and copy it to your current directory if it cannot find it in the current directory.